Menopause Life Insurance And How To Get Cover

 One of the biggest questions your life insurance provider will ask about menopause is whether or not your menopause is typical.

-Most women experience menopause in their early 50s – the average age is 51 years of age – but there are always outliers.
-In particular, there are a variety of non-standard causes of menopause, including tumors (both benign and otherwise), associated chemotherapy or radiotherapy, surgical interactions, physical damage, or other hormonal changes.
+In particular, there are a variety of non-standard causes of menopause, including tumours (both benign and otherwise), associated chemotherapy or radiotherapy, surgical interactions, physical damage, or other hormonal changes.

 As long as your experience with menopause falls within the typical average age range – even if it’s a year or two early or late – it isn’t likely to be considered atypical.

-Women with atypical menopause, usually much earlier than normal for a variety of reasons, will likely experience more issues getting life insurance coverage.
-However, this isn’t necessarily directly because of early menopause but rather the reason why it’s happening.
+Women with atypical menopause, usually much earlier than usual, for a variety of reasons, will likely experience more issues getting life insurance coverage.

 Premature menopause as a side effect of radiation therapy for ovarian cancer will impact life insurance rates, but it’s more due to the cancer than the menopause.